 When building a business case for implementing UC solutions there are various factors to consider, and a big one is how to deploy and host the solutions.

-What do you need to consider when choosing between on-premise and cloud-based unified communications?
+What to consider when choosing between on-premise and cloud-based unified communications

 When deciding which deployment route to go down, it’s important to understand the differences and key factors to assess what’s the most suitable option for your business.
 Let’s take a look.